| Previous | Contents | Index |

 transfer body parts, the probe takes the form

-where oid
+FTBP;oid where oid is the

 OID for the part in question.
 For instance,